All Products

 This parameter is available after you select Enable for the managed node pool feature.

 You can configure ACK to automatically patch high-risk, medium-risk, and low-risk vulnerabilities.
-For more information, see Auto repair and CVE patching.
+For more information, see Enable auto repair for nodes and Patch OS CVE vulnerabilities for node pools.

 Some patches take effect only after you restart the ECS instances.
-After you select Restart Nodes if Necessary to Patch CVE Vulnerabilities, the system automatically restarts nodes on demand.
-If you do not select this option, you need to manually restart nodes.
+After you enable Restart Nodes if Necessary to Patch CVE Vulnerabilities, ACK automatically restarts nodes on demand.
+If you do not select this option, you must manually restart nodes.

 Maintenance Window